A Critical Review of Tinnitus Retraining Therapy

 Conclusion: Treating Tinnitus with TRT Falls Short

-All tinnitus specialists owe a debt of gratitude to Jastreboff for his pioneering work on managing tinnitus, in particular, debilitating tinnitus.
-The clinical protocol that emerged from his research as TRT invariable shows positive outcomes.
+All tinnitus specialists owe a debt of gratitude to Jastreboff for his pioneering work on managing tinnitus.
+The clinical protocol that emerged from his research shows positive outcomes.
+However, there are three critical questions that illustrate where TRT falls short:

-However, the key flaw with TRT is that it does not include the most important discoveries about what drives tinnitus perception; the migraine process in the brain.
-Migraine is fundamentally a sensory processing disorder, not a headache disorder.
-Without addressing migraine in tinnitus management, results will always fail to reach the high success rates we see at Neuromed.
+Ultimately, the key flaw with TRT is that it does not include the most important discoveries about what drives tinnitus perception, namely migraine-associated sensory hypersensitivity.
+Without addressing the fundamental causes of tinnitus, results will always fail to reach the kind of high success rates we are seeing at NeuroMed.

 The Neurophysiological Model of Tinnitus used in Tinnitus Retraining Therapy